So, you’ve decided to plant a vegetable garden.

 - A hoe or cultivator for weeding.

-- A hand trowel or hori hori for transplanting and weeding.
+- A hand trowel or hori hori knife and a hand cultivator for transplanting and weeding.

-- A hose and nozzle, or watering can.
+- A garden hose and nozzle, or watering can.

 And you’ll quickly appreciate these extras:

-- Garden gloves with nitrile-coated palms and fingers.
+- Gardening gloves with nitrile-coated palms and fingers.

 - Bypass snips for pruning and cutting.